 If your goal is to send a signal over long distances, you will need antennas with higher gain.
 On the other hand, if you are trying to improve the signal in your backyard, a high-gain antenna is not always ideal.
 An outdoor high gain antenna might stretch the signal out too far, causing the signal to be better further away and weaker within your backyard.

 Wireless signals can be lost across cables, so to protect as much of the signal, use the minimum cable length needed.
 If you happen to use a longer cable, do not wrap or coil the cable around anything.

 Indoor WiFi Antenna Installation Best Practices

 Indoor antennas work best when their signal is not being blocked by walls, metal, doors, floors, and furniture.
-To mitigate interference, provide the best signal strength, and improve the signal’s range, the antennas must be located in the best possible location.
-Ideally, the antennas should be placed in a central location where they are not being confined by obstacles.
+To lessen interference and get the best signal strength and range, the antennas must be placed in the best possible spot.
+Ideally, the antennas should be put in a central area where they are clear from obstacles.

-Additionally, the orientation of the router's omnidirectional antennas can affect the signal.
-According to a former Apple WiFi engineer, your wireless signal is not optimized if the router’s antennas are straight up.
-You will experience better speeds and coverage if one of the antennas is straight up and the other is horizontal.
+Also, where your router’s omni antennas face can also affect your signal.
+According to a former Apple WiFi engineer, your wireless signal is not at its best if the router’s antennas are straight up.
+You will probably get better speeds and coverage if one of the antennas is straight up and the other is horizontal.
 This way the router can successfully communicate with both types of linear polarities.